nutanix/terraform-provider-nutanix/README.md

 Foundation based modules & examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/modules/foundation/

 **Note : Foundation feature in nutanix terraform provider is in beta mode**

+## Foundation Central
+> For the 1.5.50-beta.2 release of the provider it will have N-1 compatibility with the Foundation Central.
+This release was tested with v1.2 and v1.3 Foundation Central versions.

+Foundation Central based examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/examples/foundationCentral/

+Foundation Central based modules and examples : Foundation based modules & examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/modules/foundationCentral/

+**Note : Foundation Central feature in nutanix terraform provider is in beta mode**

 ## Example Usage